Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Spin-phonon coupling in free-space arrays

-Using the specific properties of the free-space Green's function we obtain explicit expressions for the spin-phonon coupling \cref{eq:H1_vertex} to first order in the Lamb-Dicke approximaiton.
-It is convenient to consider separately the case of 1D and 2D arrays.
+Using the specific properties of the free-space Green's function, we obtain explicit expressions for the spin-phonon coupling in \cref{eq:H1_vertex} to first order in the Lamb-Dicke approximation.
+It is convenient to consider the cases of 1D and 2D arrays separately.

-{\bf 1D Arrays.} We consider a one-dimensional atomic array aligned along the $x$-axis.
+{\bf 1D arrays.} We consider a one-dimensional atomic array aligned along the $x$-axis.
 We can obtain analytical expressions using the definition in \cref{eq:H1_vertex} and the expression in \cref{eq:green}.
 We obtain

-and $g^z_{q,p}=0=g^y_{q,p}$.
-The explicit expression of $G^x(q)$ depends on whether the atoms are polarized perpendicular or parallel to the atomic arrays.
-In particular, for perpendicular polarization \be \ee while for parallel polarization
+and $g^z_{q,p}=g^y_{q,p}=0$, because corrections along directions perpendicular to the array are of second order in the displacement or higher.
+The explicit expression for $G^x(q)$ depends on whether the atoms are polarized perpendicular or parallel to the atomic array.
+In particular, for perpendicular polarization: \be \ee while for parallel polarization: